-Home & Garden Home 9 Vegan Ways to Make Chia Seeds Part of Your Diet By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 adrian825 / Getty Images Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Chia seeds are not undeserving of their status as a “superfood,” because they are a great source of many essential nutrients.
+Home & Garden Home 9 Vegan Ways to Make Chia Seeds Part of Your Diet By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 adrian825 / Getty Images Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Chia seeds are not undeserving of their status as a “superfood,” because they are a great source of many essential nutrients.
 They’re rich in fiber and protein, but perhaps most importantly for vegans and vegetarians, chia seeds are one of the best plant-based sources of omega-3 fatty acids.
 They also contain small amounts of calcium, iron and zinc.
 Aside from eating them like any other seed (or growing a grassy “pet”), chia seeds have a handy liquid-absorbing property that makes them a great thickener in all kinds of recipes.
 Below, you’ll find some easy ways to incorporate them into your diet.
 No-cook oatmeal Treehugger / Margaret Badore My personal introduction to the cool properties of chia seeds was in this super-easy dish.
 This no-cook oatmeal, also sometimes called refrigerator oatmeal, combines the nutritional benefits of whole oats and chia seeds.
 Ingredients: 1 tablespoon chia seeds 1/2 cup oats 3/4 cup milk of your choice (I used organic soy) 1 teaspoon maple syrup.
 1 dash cinnamon Combine all the ingredients in a container with a lid, and refrigerate overnight.
 The oats and chia seeds will both absorb the liquid and soften, making them tender and ready for breakfast in the morning.
 Makes one serving.
 Recovery snack Treehugger / Margaret Badore Chia seeds are a great thickening agent in any smoothie.
 Research suggests that the best post-workout drink has a combination of protein and carbs.
 I’m a big fan of a light peanut butter smoothie after a run, with some chia seeds stirred in.
 Ingredients: 1 teaspoon chia seeds1/2 cup milk of your choice (I like almond or soy)1/2 cup ice1 teaspoon agave or honey2 tablespoons peanut butter Combine the milk and chia seeds before your workout, so the seeds have time to do their magic.
 When you're ready for your snack after a good long sweat, put the milk/chia mix in the blender with the rest of the ingredients.
 Makes one serving.
 Salad dressing Add a little extra crunch to salad dressing by mixing in some chia seeds.
 Poppy seed substitute Chia seeds are an easy one-for-one substitution in any recipe calling for poppy seeds.
 Lemon poppy seed muffins are a favorite treat for spring, and lemon chia seed muffins are just the next logical step.
 Baking Speaking of muffins, chia seeds can be added to any baked good that would get a boost from seeds, from bars to breads.
 The recipe for high-protein trail mix chocolate chip cookies on the vegan blog Namely Marly looks particularly delicious, with hemp seeds, pumpkin seeds and of course chia.
 Raw pudding Treehugger / Margaret Badore Chia pudding hits a lot of foodie buzzwords: raw, vegan, gluten-free.
 But not everyone loves the texture.
 Personally I find the packaged chia puddings out there unpalatable, but there are many homemade versions to play with--just have a look around Pinterest.
 I love this coconut concoction, which makes for a dessert that’s rich in fiber.
 Ingredients:2 tablespoons chia seeds2 tablespoons shredded coconut1 cup coconut milk (you could also use almond milk, for a more mild flavor)2 teaspoons agave or honey Stir all the ingredients together and refrigerate for about two hours.
 Makes two servings.
 Bubble tea If you’re interested in brewing up bubble tea at home, but are intimidated by the process of cooking up your own bubbles, consider making your chilled tea and adding in chia seeds.
 The “bubbles” will definitely be smaller than those typically found in bubble tea, but they have a similarly chewy texture.
 There are so many fruit and tea flavors to try!
 The dark “pearls” used in bubble tea are usually made with vegan-friendly tapioca, although there seems to be some concern on vegan forums that some might contain gelatin, and that the tea itself could use diary or honey.
 But that’s a conversation you can have with your local bubble tea shop.
 Jam Jam is mostly fruit and sugar, but you can give it a nutritional boost by adding chia seeds.
 Once again, the chia’s absorbing properties also help as a thickening agent.
 Check out how it’s done over at The Kitchn.
 Go-to garnish Use these little seeds to top off all kinds of dishes, from hummus to yogurt.
 I often eat them on toast with peanut butter and banana, or sprinkle them over soups.
 Do you have a favorite use for chia seeds?
 Let us know in the comments.